 About Pack 39

 Pack 39 in Chapel Hill, NC is a Cub Scout pack for youth in Kindergarten through 5th grade.
-We are chartered by the University United Methodist Church and a part of the Occoneechee Council of the Boy Scouts of America (BSA).
+We are chartered by Recycling for Youth, and meeting at the University United Methodist Church and a part of the Occoneechee Council of the Boy Scouts of America (BSA).

-Our Pack meets monthly at University UMC (150 E. Franklin St.).
-In addition to Pack meetings (all Scouts), Scouts meet once/month in their smaller Den.
+Our Pack meets monthly at University United Methodist Church (150 E. Franklin St.).
+In addition to Pack meetings (all Scouts), Scouts meet once a month in their smaller Dens.

-We also organize four family camping outings each year (two in the Fall and two in the Spring), and we gather for other special events like an annual Pinewood Derby, Blue & Gold banquet, and several community service projects each year.
+We also organize four family camping outings each year (two in the Fall and two in the Spring) and gather for other special events like the annual Pinewood Derby, Blue & Gold banquet, and several community service projects.

-We have between 40-50 active Scout members in our Pack, and a great team of trained volunteer leaders.
+We have between 50-60 active Scout members in our Pack and a great team of trained volunteer leaders.
 Many of our Cub Scouts go on to join Scout Troop 39 after they earn their "Arrow of Light" in their final year of Cub Scouts.

-We're delighted by your interest in Cub Scouts and Pack 39.
-Cub Scouting is for youth in Kindergarten through 5th grades.
+Cub Scouting is for youth in Kindergarten through the 5th grade.
 Pack 39 accepts both boys and girls as Cub Scouts.